This is post #4 in a series discussing the Southwest Rapid Rewards program:

 - Purchasing a ticket using a free ticket: If cancelled, you will receive the free ticket back into your account.
 This will not extend the expiration date.
 If the ticket was used for another passenger, it will still go back into the account from where the free ticket was pulled from.
 There is no fee at all!

 Now, since there are no fees at all, if the price of your flight goes down you are able to get a credit.
-You essentially do this by changing your flight online for the same flight originally selected.
 Here are the two scenarios on how you will get the fare difference back:

 - Paid flight: If you pay for your flight, you will receive a voucher for the difference to be used one year from the date the flight was purchased.
 This voucher is non-transferable.
 The voucher will be tied to the confirmation number of the original flight booked, so make sure to keep this number handy when used for future reservation purposes.